Zegor88/PersonalDocAI/README.md

-# PrivateDocAI
+# PersonalDocAI

-PrivateDocAI is an intellectual assistant for individual therapy based on RAG (Retrieval Augmented Generation).
+PersonalDocAI is an intellectual assistant for individual therapy based on RAG (Retrieval Augmented Generation).

 ## Overview

-PrivateDocAI acts as your personal medical consultant, leveraging a comprehensive knowledge base of your health data:
+PersonalDocAI acts as your personal medical consultant, leveraging a comprehensive knowledge base of your health data:

 1. **Data Integration**
    - Medical history and current conditions